Skip Ribbon Commands

-The General Achievement Test (GAT) is a pen-and-paper test of general knowledge and skills taken by students in the course of completing their senior secondary studies.
+The GAT is a paper test of general knowledge and skills taken by students while completing their senior secondary studies.

-The GAT plays an important role in the quality assurance of VCE assessments and also provides students with an opportunity to demonstrate they meet the Victorian Literacy and Numeracy Standards expected at a senior secondary level.
-GAT results are also used in the calculation of the Derived Examination Score (DES).
+The GAT plays an important role in the quality assurance of VCE assessments and also provides students with an opportunity to demonstrate that they meet the Victorian Literacy and Numeracy Standards expected at a senior secondary level.
+The Victorian Literacy and Numeracy Standards are derived from the Australian Core Skills Framework.
+For more information see the Victorian Literacy and Numeracy Standards.

-No special study is needed.
-Past study of subjects like English, Mathematics, Science and History prepares students for the GAT by building their general knowledge and skills in writing, numeracy and reasoning.
+No additional study is required to prepare for the GAT.
+Past study of subjects such as English, Mathematics, Science and History prepares students for the GAT by building their general knowledge and skills in writing, numeracy and reasoning.

 GAT structure

-The GAT is structured into Section A and Section B, each of which are administered in separate sessions on the same day.
+The GAT is structured into Section A and Section B, each of which is administered in separate sessions on the same day.

 Who sits the GAT